MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 Special thanks also go to @Jasper.
 Full credit to him for the list, the backtester, and the work he has done around IMC Prosperity.
 He chose to share his work openly, and this guide builds on that same spirit by gathering useful resources and making them easier to access.

-## Updates
-A quick note on recent and upcoming updates:

-I’ve made significant updates to the **alpha** section after noticing that it was getting the most traffic from newcomers coming from the main page.

-So far, I’ve added:
+## Quick steps if you're new or feeling lost

+If you're completely new and just need a place to start, use the pages below as an index.
+Otherwise, I recommend reading the rest of the guide as well.

-- **Getting Started** — a page aimed specifically at newcomers
+- [**Getting Started**] — a page designed specifically for newcomers
-- **Glossary** — to help explain key terminology
+- [**Glossary**] — explanations of key terms and concepts
+- [**Alpha**] — ideas on what each round is about and which strategies you may want to explore
-- **Mindset** — added in response to questions around the psychological strain involved in this space
+- [**Mindset**] — added in response to questions about the psychological strain involved in this space
-- **Resources** — a dedicated page for reading material and useful references, which will gradually be expanded with sections such as **books, playlists, online seminars, forums**, and more
+- [**Resources**] — a dedicated page for reading material and useful references, to be expanded over time with sections such as **books, playlists, online seminars, forums**, and more
-- **Teammates and Roles** — to help with the basic “I want to join a team” / “I want a teammate” matching questions on the Discord server
+- [**Teammates and Roles**] — a guide for common Discord questions like “I want to join a team” or “I want a teammate”
-- **About the Author** — for those who want a bit more context than what they may find from a quick look at my LinkedIn

-More updates will follow for each section individually.
-These were pushed out first because I wanted to get the repo back online quickly.
+- [**Market Basics**] — an introduction to how trading works, why strategies sometimes fail, and how to improve

-The next areas I plan to expand are **market basics** and **trader architecture**.
-The goal there is to give a simpler explanation of the coding system in ways that IMC does not currently do, especially around ideas like memory, calculation flow, and setting up your own architecture or infrastructure.
+- [**Trader Architecture**] — a simpler explanation of the coding structure than IMC currently provides, especially around ideas like memory, calculation flow, and building your own architecture or infrastructure

-After that, I’ll move further into the **research** section, where I’ll walk through some of my own more advanced ideas.
-I won’t be sharing exact solutions, since I do not want to give away my edge too early, but I will still cover a number of important details that may be useful to others.
+- [**Research**] — for deeper discussion of the mathematical side of the markets

 ## What this guide is